Dhruv68/Distributed_File_System/README.md

 ## Steps to Implement this project.

 Step 1:
-Install the jupyter in your System.
+Install any IDE in which you want to perform this project.
+(Jupiter is more recommended).
 Here is the link to download Jupyter lab: https://jupyter.org/

 Step 2:
 Install following libraries:
   	Socket:	       To provide the socket values like IP address and port number to create no overlapping connection between clients and server

 	Socketserver:		To implement a server-client environment (the connection between server and client)